How and Where to Find Gold

 Gold's Geological Secrets and Where to Find It

-While gold is widely distributed throughout the earth crust (on land and in the sea), it is a rare element with a concentration of 4 parts per billion.*
+While gold is widely distributed throughout the Earth's crust (on land and in the sea), it is a rare element with a concentration of only 4 parts per billion.

+Beyond its glittering allure, there are specific geological conditions that must be present for gold to concentrate in economically viable deposits.
 Understanding how gold forms and where it hides transforms prospecting from luck to science, thereby improving your chances of finding gold.
-In this blog, we shall unravel these secrets.

 I. How Gold Forms in the Earth